delftdata/flink-test-scripts/README.md

 A set of bash scripts that repeatedly execute a native example from Flink's code base, kill a task manager, and check whether the job resumes successfully.

 The main script is run-recovery-experiment.sh.
 This script can be used to launch sequences of complex experiments and record the results.
+These experiments are enabled by a highly configurable synthetic job, whose parameters can be set at runtime.
+The job is included in both source (StatefulMapperJob) and as a jar (job-clonos.jar).

 ### Graph only vs. external Kafka generators